 Use Detailed Views

-Through careful filming and special effects, you can show detailed views that make your training videos more effective.
+Through careful filming and special effects, your video can show detailed views that make your training videos more effective.
 Detail shots quickly train your employees on complex tasks.
 Show precise parts up-close and demonstrate complicated assembly procedures.

 For example, at the Tesla vehicle manufacturing facility in Fremont, California, new employees go through a rigorous training process that includes viewing Teslas on the assembly line, doing hands-on work, and watching videos that methodically reiterate what they’ve just seen.